Fios-Quest/YouTube-Scripts/src/fun/5-things-rust-should-steal.md

 All in, you're looking at about half a gig which makes Rust decidedly less portable than say node which is about 50 megabytes or Python which is barely 10.

-But that's uncompiled code for a multitude of operating systems, targets, etc.
+But that's uncompiled code for a multitude of operating systems, targets, et cetera.

 I wonder how small you could make a very targeted JIT for Rust.